juniormbe/cloudmc-standard-kb/en/cloudstack-compute-service/private_gateways.md

 3.  **Add static route**

-    Clicking this button will open a dialog box where you can enter add a new static route to the private gateway.
+    Clicking this button will open a dialog box where you can enter a new static route to the private gateway.
 Enter the CIDR of the destination network or host, and traffic to that destination will be routed through the private gateway.

 4.  **Static route row**